Texas GOP leaders enter custody battle over child’s gender

 DALLAS (AP) - Top Republican leaders in Texas this week weighed in on two parents’ custody battle over their 7-year-old child’s gender identity after the case was shared widely on social media and conservative news sites.

 Former spouses Anne Georgulas and Jeffrey Younger, who live in the Dallas area, have been embroiled in a legal dispute over their divorce and the care of their children since 2015.
+Georgulas says the couple’s 7-year-old who was born a boy now identifies as a girl and prefers to be called a female name.
+Younger, who says the child acts like a boy around him, requested sole custody and launched a website in which he pleads for help to “save” his child.

-And recently, inaccurate and misleading stories about the 7-year-old - who was born a boy but whom the mother says identifies as a girl - have circulated in blogs, Facebook posts, YouTube videos and petitions, bringing attention to a usually private matter.
-The father asked to be the parent who makes decisions about the child following a disagreement over how to raise the child.
+Inaccurate and misleading stories about the 7-year-old have since circulated in blogs, Facebook posts, YouTube videos and petitions, bringing attention to a usually private matter.

 The Associated Press is not naming the 7-year-old to protect the child’s privacy.

 Gov. Greg Abbott tweeted Wednesday evening that the attorney general’s office and Texas Department of Family and Protective Services were looking into “the matter” of the child.
-And on Thursday, Attorney General Ken Paxton said he was asking Family and Protective Services to investigate for possible child abuse.
+And on Thursday, Attorney General Ken Paxton said he was asking Family and Protective Services to investigate the mother for possible child abuse, citing “public reports” in a letter that alleges she is “forcing” the child to transition to a girl.

 However, Judge Kim Cooks in Dallas said Thursday during a hearing that the court noted no abuse, neglect or family violence in the case.
 She said the parents would continue to share custody and would make joint decisions about the child.